programminghistorian/ph-submissions/en/drafts/originals/urban-demographic-data-r-ggplot2.md

 Demographic data complements this urban analysis by revealing the human dimension of change.
 At its most basic level, demographic data tells us about population sizes and their fluctuations, but its true value lies in helping us understand the complex patterns of movement and settlement.
 Changes in population density reflect urbanization processes, economic opportunities, or responses to environmental challenges.
 Migration patterns can illuminate economic relationships between regions, as well as the impact of political policies.
 The social and economic characteristics of populations — their age distributions, occupational patterns, and social structures — also provide a crucial context for understanding urban development.

 Historians can combine these data types to investigate urban development and population dynamics.
-As mentioned above, we will be looking at [sister cities](https://en.wikipedia.org/wiki/Sister_city) – pairs of cities who have partnered to promote cultural and commercial ties.
+As mentioned above, we will be analyzing [sister cities](https://en.wikipedia.org/wiki/Sister_city) – pairs of cities who have partnered to promote cultural and commercial ties.
 The modern concept of sister cities was conceived after World War II to foster friendship and understanding between different cultures and to promote trade and tourism.
 These partnerships often involve student exchanges, business relationships, and cultural events.
-By examining these partnerships, we can assess if geographic proximity, shared language, or similar population size play a role in two cities establishing a relationship.
+By examining these partnerships, we can assess whether geographic proximity, shared language, or similar population size play a role in two cities establishing a relationship.
 We can also explore whether historical tensions or alliances (such as those between Germany, France, and Poland) or shared linguistic heritage (for example between Spanish-speaking cities in the Americas) shape these partnerships.
 In recent years, historians have started to [investigate these kinds of interactions](https://www.cambridge.org/core/journals/urban-history/issue/62C6F87B847CEFABB93598C340D8B144) more closely.

 The first question that arises is where to get data about sister cities.
 One possibility is to draw from one of the biggest repositories of data in the world: [Wikidata](https://www.wikidata.org/wiki/Wikidata:Main_Page).
 On Wikidata, every single town in the world has been assigned a unique identifier and its own page, containing a certain amount of information.
 For example, the page devoted to [London](https://www.wikidata.org/wiki/Q84) shows, among other data, a list of its 'twinned administrative bodies' (in other words, its sister cities).
 Using the [SPARQL Protocol And RDF Query Language,](https://en.wikibooks.org/wiki/SPARQL) we can query this data and extract information about the towns associated with London.
-As always in History research, it's important to consider the accuracy of the data, an issue which has been [analyzed several times](https://arxiv.org/abs/2107.00156) in the case of Wikidata.
+As always in historical research, it's important to consider the accuracy of the data, an issue which has been [analyzed several times](https://arxiv.org/abs/2107.00156) in the case of Wikidata.

-For the purposed of this lesson, we created different queries to extract data about towns in the European Union (EU) and their sister cities.
+For the purposes of this lesson, we created different queries to extract data about towns in the [European Union (EU)](https://en.wikipedia.org/wiki/European_Union) and their sister cities.
 Using this, we put together a dataset containing the following data: the name, country, population size, and geographical coordinates of both the 'origin city' and the 'destination city'.
 We also calculated the distance between the two cities, and added a [Boolean](https://en.wikipedia.org/wiki/Boolean_data_type) column indicating whether the destination city is in the EU or not (all origin cities are in the EU).
+You can [download this dataset from _Programming Historian_'s repository](https://github.com/programminghistorian/ph-submissions/tree/gh-pages/assets/urban-demographic-data-r-ggplot2/sistercities.csv).

 Our approach will be largely [exploratory](https://en.wikipedia.org/wiki/Exploratory_data_analysis), aiming to identify patterns, trends, and relationships in the data.
 We hope that we can uncover new insights and generate hypotheses for further research by doing so.
-You can [download the dataset from _Programming Historian_'s repository](https://github.com/programminghistorian/ph-submissions/tree/gh-pages/assets/urban-demographic-data-r-ggplot2/sistercities.csv).

 ## The Advantages of ggplot2

 We have many reasons for chosing to use ggplot2 for this analysis.
-The package has a great number of advantages when compared to other options.
+The package has a great number of advantages when compared to other options:

 - It relies on a theoretical framework (detailed below) that ensures your graphs meaningfully convey information, which is particularly important when working with complex urban and demographic datasets.
 - It is relatively simple to use while remaining powerful.